"Being fat-shamed by my husband completely broke my self-esteem"

 In the beginning, I think I did it out of vengeance towards my former husband.
 But then I realised that it wasn’t just a weight loss and fitness journey for me.
 It was a complete transformation inside and out.

 I finally felt like I could focus time on myself.
 I could breathe without having to worry about sucking in my stomach.
 I didn’t have to get all dressed up every morning to impress the people in my own home.
 Nobody was making taunts over my meal portions.
 Instead of worrying about how drunk my husband would be when he came back home, I could spend time meditating, going for a walk with my son and doing the meal prep for the next day.
+Without the mental drain and anxiety of having to always be on guard on where the next jab, pointed ‘critique’ and outright verbal abuse could come from.

 Now I live in Chennai and am working full-time again.
 My son is happy, healthy and has a relationship with his father and grandparents who come to visit him from time to time.
 They speak regularly on the phone.
 A coworker set me up with one of his cousins and we’ve been taking it slow and dating for a few months now.
 He knows all about my past experiences.